pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 Some of these constraints were "ok to be relaxed" but some of them not (this had legal implications).
 I don't want to say that "it was funny" that they "found out" that they were breaking the law when building a mathematical optimization model, but it was "interesting" to say the least.
 From what I'm aware, according to the speaker, the operator corrected this right away.
 There were a few lessons that stick to me from this presentation.
 First, don't break the law, but second, mathematical optimization models are not very "flexible" when modeling constraints from "real life".

 Assuming that you are not relaxing legal constraints, having a flexible optimization model can be very handy.
-In my personal experience, when you frame an optimization problem, for the first time, the people "from the business" comes with a challenge that looks like this:
+In my personal experience, the first time that you frame an optimization problem, people "from the business" will come with a challenge that looks like this:

 1. We want to build a rocket that can reach Mars.
 1. It should cost less than $100.